 What was the first colored movie?

-The first known film to successfully use the Kinemacolor process was A Trip to the Moon (1902).
+The first known film to successfully use the Kinemacolor process was A Visit to the Seaside (1908).
 The Kinemacolor process was revolutionary.
 It utilized red and green filters on alternating frames to simulate the colors of the film.
 Take a look at the footage of the film and note the use of green and red in the Kinemacolor process that create various shades.

 While the Kinemacolor process undoubtedly opened new doors to color in cinema, it still did not represent the full spectrum of colors on screen.
 The sole use of red and green filters left some images washed out.
 The lack of blue left out a range of the color spectrum from images.